 To discuss sponsorship, speaking and visibility opportunities at the 5th Annual Future of Transport Conference please contact Geraldine Chan-Evans on email@example.com / +44 (0) 2920 783 070

 Registration for this event is complimentary for all participants.
 Please note that spaces are limited and allocated on a first-come-first-served basis.

-The 5th Annual Future of Transport Conference will take place in Brussels, venue to be announced shortly!
+The 5th Annual Future of Transport Conference will take place in the Thon Hotel EU in Brussels.

 For more information on any aspect of this event, please contact Geraldine Chan-Evans using any of the details below.